I love to create. I hope to spread my knowledge about my adventures in creation, allowing you to skip the learning curve I had to endure.

 Figure drawing is where you capture the human form's complex shapes and contours through drawing.
-This improves your ability to see how to simplify the human body, and how your hand can mimic these shapes.
+This improves your ability to see how to simplify the human body and how your hand can mimic these shapes.

 Life drawing can take anywhere.
-You can sign up for a group session, where you draw a model with other artists, or you can venture out in the world and draw what you see.
+You can sign up for a group session, where you draw a model with other artists, or you can venture out into the world and draw what you see.
 It's almost like drawing from a picture, but there is one key difference:

 Because people can't hold still forever, you must draw the pose quickly.
 People who are used to drawing from photographs aren't used to this type of pressure.
 It may be a bit daunting once you get started.
 But there's a reason why life drawing seems to be superior to drawing from photos.

 Life drawing lets you see how the body works.
 You can see how the body looks from different angles or how light affects highlights and shadows.
 Photographs can only tell you one or two of these things, but rarely all three of them combined.
 As a result, life drawing is essential to understanding how the human body looks.

 Here are seven simple tips and tricksto get you started!